mcwimm/SFA/readMe.md

 # Sap Flow Analyser

-- Create a project
-- Upload raw sensor data (csv)
-- Explore and filter data
-- Estimate k-values of each sensor position
-- Estimate sap flow density
-- Upscale to whole-tree water use

-- Save processed data and figures
+The Sap Flow analyser is an R Shiny app to process sap flow data recorded with HFD (Heat Field Defomation) sensors.
+The app allows to clean the data, determine the k-value, calculate sap flow index and sap flow density and to estimate sap flow rates and tree water use if tree properties are given.

 ## Installation